KrijnvanderBurg/DevOps-Toolkit/README.md

 # Copyright
 This work is copyright © 2024 by Krijn van der Burg.
-This work is licensed under the MIT license.
-For the full license text, please see the [LICENSE](./LICENSE) file in this repository.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+For the full license text, see the [LICENSE](./LICENSE) file.
 For inquiries, contact Krijn van der Burg on [linkedin.com/in/krijnvanderburg/](https://www.linkedin.com/in/krijnvanderburg/).

 # DevOps-Toolkit
 This repository serves as a one-stop solution for maintaining code quality across your projects.
 It offers a comprehensive suite of v1/templates for Azure DevOps pipelines and Visual Studio Code, aiming to standardize CI/CD workflows, enforce code quality, detect vulnerabilities, and manage policies across multiple repositories.
 All configuration files are centrally located in this repository.